 6. Inadequate post-incident analysis

 Neglecting thorough incident analysis can lead to missed opportunities for improvement.
 A detailed post-incident analysis should be a mandatory step in the process, identifying gaps and uncovering root causes.
-Additionally, integrating lessons learned into a continuous improvement framework helps the SOC evolve and strengthen its defenses over time.
+Additionally, integrating lessons learned into a continuous improvement framework helps the security operations center evolve and strengthen its defenses over time.

-Building and maintaining a robust SOC requires a balanced mix of technology, skilled personnel, and well-defined processes.
+Building and maintaining a robust security operations center requires a balanced mix of technology, skilled personnel, and well-defined processes.
 By incorporating best practices and avoiding common pitfalls, organizations can enhance their security posture, reduce response times, and improve resilience against cybersecurity threats.
-An optimized SOC is not just a reactive defense but a proactive asset, safeguarding the organization’s reputation, data, and overall business continuity.
+An optimized security operations center is not just a reactive defense but a proactive asset, safeguarding the organization’s reputation, data, and overall business continuity.